21 Amazing Benefits Of Citrus Fruits For Skin, Hair, And Health

 2. Exfoliate Your Skin

 Grossed out by your clogged pores and all the dead skin on your face?
 Then, orange peels are here to your rescue!
-The coarse peel of this citrus fruit is filled with vitamin C, which is a great exfoliating and cleansing agent.
+Orange peel benefits for the skin are mostly attributed to its vitamin C content, which is a great exfoliating and cleansing agent.
 It clears all old, dead skin cells and shrinks pores to leave your skin looking clear and glowing (3).

 3. Reduce Pigmentation